Holupeter/HNG13/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE] (./LICENSE.txt) file for details.

 ### Acknowledgments